 Squarepoint Chartered Surveyors is your professional point of contact for building surveying services and party wall advice throughout London and the Home Counties.
-We are a dynamic and client focused firm of Chartered Surveyors with offices in Winchmore Hill, North London.
+We are a dynamic and client focused firm of Chartered RICS Surveyors with offices in Bloomsbury Square, London.

 Understanding buildings is our passion.
 As experienced London building surveyors with a solid track record of 20+ years in property surveying and the construction industry, we take great pride in providing professional building advice to a wide range of clients.
 We frequently work with residential property owners and property management companies, contractors and building professionals, real estate companies and landed estates.
 If you need any professional assistance with a property, we would be delighted to offer our services.